fitmewell/wserver/README.md

 # wserver
 A golang http framework

-To use this module you can use the sample below `sample.go`
+To use this module you the sample below
+`sample.go`
 ```go
 package main